 The world just changed....again.
 It seems like every 6 months, a new upgraded version of ChatGPT is released and completely changes the game.
 This happened again last week with the release of OpenAI's GPT-4o model, which brings all the punch of the GPT-4 model, without giving up cost or speed.

 While this disruption may appear scary, don't fret.
-Look around-- 70% of your peers are not using ChatGPT yet.
+Look around-- 83% of your peers are not using ChatGPT consistently at work.
 People are uncomfortable with change by nature, and the thought of a machine overlord is admittedly frightening.
-However, when we set aside the irrationale fear, you wake up to the realization that there is a major opportunity here.
+However, when we set aside the irrational fear, you wake up to the realization that there is a major opportunity here.
 If only 30% of your peers are using ChatGPT, that means that by taking advantage of this technology early, you can accelerate your career by 2-3x'ing what other people do.
-And if you're a young professional who just started out, using GPT-4o effectively is like a rocketbooster to standing out and exceeding in your role, especially within a small company or small team within a larger company.
+And if you're a young professional who just started out, using GPT-4o effectively is like a rocket booster to standing out and exceeding in your role, especially within a small company or small team within a larger company that cannot afford the cost of advanced data tools.

 One of the standout features of GPT-4o is its turnkey nature and extreme customizability.
 For young professionals who may not have extensive technical backgrounds, this is a significant advantage.
 The minimal setup required means you can start getting valuable output almost immediately.
-Whether it's generating marketing copy, analyzing customer feedback, or creating data-driven reports, GPT-4o adapts to your needs with ease.
+Whether it's generating marketing copy, analyzing customer feedback, or creating data-driven reports with ChatGPT, GPT-4o adapts to your needs with ease.

 GPT-4o's ability to understand and generate data-driven reports significantly improves the efficiency and accuracy of your data operations.
 By automating repetitive tasks such as data entry (heaven forbid we ever need to do this again), data manipulation in spreadsheets (vlookups anyone?) and basic analysis, you can free up valuable time to focus on strategic initiatives.
-This not only boosts productivity but also enhances the accuracy of your data, leading to more reliable insights and better business outcomes.
+This not only boosts productivity but also enhances the accuracy of your data, leading to more reliable insights and better business outcomes with the help of ChatGPT.

 The AI can provide sophisticated business strategies and solutions, tailored to your specific needs.
 Here are two examples of how GPT-4o serves as a powerful consulting tool that can drive incremental value to your employer's bottom line:

 Where we once thought we were setting the standard for data analytics in our own careers, that is no longer the truth.
-GPT-4o just changed the game for our roles in enterprises, and it will certainly change the roles of everyone who uses data in businesses of all sizes.
+GPT-4o just changed the game for our roles in enterprises, and it will certainly change the roles of everyone who uses data in businesses of all sizes with the help of ChatGPT.
 Imagine having the power of enterprise-level analytics in your team, company, and even your personal life!
 Try it for yourself-- connect your business software with Go Fig AI, and play around with what hidden opportunities you can uncover, or insights on your marketing strategies you can optimize, or solutions to financial challenges you can solve for.
 Who knows!?

 There's only one thing we can know for certain: this technology is going to continue to advance rapidly and continue to change how business is done in all our roles.
 By embracing the technology, we become the first members of the new generation of AI-equipped professionals, and we will excel beyond the capabilities of those who prefer to pretend ChatGPT doesn't exist.